wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-cli.md

 been updated:

 !!! hint
-    Before entering the last command make sure you are listening to your broker with MQTT explorer.
+    Before entering the last command make sure you are listening to your broker with MQTT Explorer.
 You should see the notification being sent for the data you have just ingested.

 ``` {.copy}